munelear/discord-translator/README.md

 3. Run `node index` or `npm run start` to start bot.
 You will need to set the environment variables to pass in to the process, optionally using something like dotenv.
 4. Add bot to your server through OAuth2 (https://discordapp.com/developers/docs/topics/oauth2)

-## Environment variables
+## Required Environment Variables
 - `DISCORD_TOKEN` - the bot's token from the developer portal
+- `MONGO_URL` - the URL for connecting to your Mongo DB instance, including the name of the database to use

+## Optional Environment Variables
 - `BOT_OWNER` - discord user ID for the owner.
 This is not the user#discriminator, but the long string of numbers you get when you enabled discord's developer mode and right click a user then select 'copy id'
-- `MONGO_URL` - the URL for connecting to your Mongo DB instance, including the name of the database to use
 - `INVITE_URL` - URL for inviting the bot to a new server
 - `PREFIX` - the command prefix you want the bot to use.
 Defaults to `!t ` with a space.
 You can also use a prefix that does not have a space.
 - `LOG_LEVEL` - the severity of log messages to output to the console, which include `debug`, `info`, `warn`, and `error`.
 Messages below the severity specified will not be shown.
 Defaults to `info`.